gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 0x9D7F90ddD8BeA908FD0528778db57Fa1e0214083
 ```

-## 8. Check Balance in CCNext Test ERC20 Contract
+## 8. Check Balance in USC Testnet ERC20 Contract
 As a final check, we take a look at the balance in our account within the ERC20 contract where we minted our tokens.

-The ERC20 contract for this tutorial lives at address 0x9D7F90ddD8BeA908FD0528778db57Fa1e0214083 on CCNext Testnet
+The ERC20 contract for this tutorial lives at address 0x9D7F90ddD8BeA908FD0528778db57Fa1e0214083 on USC Testnet

 ```sh
 yarn check_balance \